ViliLipo/jaffa-content-manager-swalab2020/README.md

 - The back-end micro-services are implemented in Node.js/Express.js framework.
 - The front-end will use React.js
 - The application will use a single database server, but will use the private-tables-per-service pattern.
-- Interservice communication will use RabbitMQ.
+- Inter service communication will use RabbitMQ.
 Simple implementation of the Reactor-pattern will be used to handle different types of events, in which the machine queue will be the event queue and i will create a eventHandlerFactory to create a function that corresponds to a type of an event.